What is the Weather Like in Tonga in February?

 UV Levels During February

 With UV levels at 12+ UV index at midday, it’s absolutely essential to protect yourself with high-factor sunscreen in Tonga during February.
-For advice on what sunscreen to wear, that’s safe for you and the reefs, see our 10 Best Environmentally Friendly Sunscreens for Tonga.
+For advice on what sunscreen to wear, that’s safe for you and the reefs, see The Best Sunscreens for Tonga + Sun Protection Tips.

 Sunrise and Sunset During February

 February has daylight hours lasting about 13 hours a day in Tonga.

 - Sunrise – 6:23 am at the beginning of February and 6:37 am at the end of February

 - Sunset – 7:26 pm at the beginning of February and 7:09 pm at the end of February.

 Learn more about the time zone in What is the Tonga Time Zone?